 Management of the Partnership Services Provided to the Partnership Municipality of Residence General Partner: Maple Leaf Short Duration 2017-II Flow-Through Management Corp. is the General Partner of the Partnership.
 As the general partner of the Partnership, the General Partner is responsible for: (i) developing and implementing all aspects of the Partnership's communications, marketing and distribution strategies; (ii) managing the ongoing business and administrative affairs of the Partnership; and (iii) monitoring the Portfolios to ensure compliance with the Investment Guidelines.
 The General Partner has delegated its responsibilities to operate and manage the business and administrative affairs of the Partnership to the Manager.
-The General Partner is located at Suite 808, 609 Granville Street, Vancouver, British Columbia V7Y 1G5 Manager: CADO Investment Fund Management Inc. will be responsible for managing the ongoing business and administrative affairs of the Partnership and will provide all investment fund management services to the Partnership.
-The Manager is located at Suite 808, 609 Granville Street, Vancouver, British Columbia V7Y 1G5 Portfolio Manager: T.I.P.
+Manager: CADO Investment Fund Management Inc. will be responsible for managing the ongoing business and administrative affairs of the Partnership and will provide all investment fund management services to the Partnership.
+Suite 808, 609 Granville Street, Vancouver, British Portfolio Manager: T.I.P.
 Wealth Manager Inc. is the portfolio manager for the Partnership.
 The Portfolio Manager will identify, analyze and select investments, monitor the performance of investments, and determine the timing, terms, and method of disposing of investments.
 The Portfolio Manager is located at 120 Adelaide Street West, Suite 2400, Toronto, Ontario M5H 1T1

-Registrar and Transfer Agent:

-Computershare Investor Services Inc. will be appointed as the registrar and transfer agent for Units of the Partnership.
+Registrar and Transfer Agent: Computershare Investor Services Inc. will be appointed as the registrar and transfer agent for Units of the Partnership.
 The Registrar and Transfer Agent is located in Vancouver, British Columbia.

-Custodian

-RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets of each such Portfolio.
+Custodian RBC Investor Services Trust will be the custodian of the assets of each Portfolio and will hold separately the assets of each such Portfolio.
 The Custodian is located in Toronto, Ontario.
 Auditor: KPMG LLP are the auditors of the Partnership and have confirmed with respect to the Partnership, that they are independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations.
 The Auditor is located in Vancouver, British Columbia.

-Promoters:

-The General Partner and Maple Leaf Short Duration Holdings Ltd., the parent of the General Partner, took the initiative in establishing the Partnership, and therefore may be considered the promoters of the Partnership under The Promoters are located in Vancouver, British Columbia.
+Promoters: The General Partner and Maple Leaf Short Duration Holdings Ltd., the parent of the General Partner, took the initiative in establishing the Partnership, and therefore may be considered the promoters of the Partnership under applicable securities laws.
+The Promoters are located in Vancouver, British Columbia.

-applicable securities laws.